Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Monotonicity and proportionality of various perturbations

-Let $N_{[ij]}$ denote the number of undirected spanning trees containing the edge $i\leftrightarrow j$ and $N_-$ denote the number of undirected spanning trees without this undirected edge.
-Let $N^m_{ij}$ denote the number of directed spanning trees rooted at node $m$ which contain the directed edge $j \rightarrow i$, and similarly for $N^m_{ji}$.
-We have $N^m_{ij} + N^m_{ji} = N_{[ij]}$ for any $m$.
-The double sum on the left hand side of Equation \ref{eqexpsums} has $N_{[ij]} N_-$ terms, while the first double sum on the right hand side has $N^m_{ij} N_-$ and the second has $N^m_{ji} N_-$.
-Hence, there are the same number of terms on both sides of the equation.
-If we can find a one-to-one correspondence between the terms on each side of this equation, the equality would be proved.
-Fortunately, just such a correspondence was illustrated in Ref.\ \citenum{owen2020universal} using a procedure called ``tree surgery.''
-This procedure algorithmically takes as input a pair of directed spanning trees $T_m$, which is rooted at node $m$ and contains either the edge $i \leftarrow j$ (or $j \leftarrow i$), and $T'_n$, which is rooted at node $n$ does not contain either edge.
-The procedure converts this pair into a new pair $\tilde{T}_n$ and $\tilde{T}'_m$, where $\tilde{T}_n$ contains edge $i \leftarrow j$ (or $j \leftarrow i$), and $\tilde{T}'_m$ does not.
-It was further shown that the weight products $w(T_m) w(T'_n)$ and $w(\tilde{T}_n) w(\tilde{T}'_m)$ will be equal if, during the conversion procedure, the edge $i \leftarrow j$ or $j \leftarrow i$ is not flipped.
 Using this procedure, it is possible to convert each of the $N_{[ij]} N_-$ terms on the left hand side of Equation \ref{eqexpsums} into either a term of the form $w^-(S_m) w(S'_i)$, or one of the form $w^-(U_m) w(U'_j)$.
-This is illustrated in SI Figure \ref{SI_TreeSwapping}C. In our case, one can ignore the effect of flipping the distinguished edge $i \leftrightarrow j$ because doing so would simply convert a tree $T_i$ rooted at $i$ into a tree $T_j$ rooted at $j$, or vice versa.
+In our case, one can ignore the effect of flipping the distinguished edge $i \leftrightarrow j$ because doing so would simply convert a tree $T_i$ rooted at $i$ into a tree $T_j$ rooted at $j$, or vice versa.
 The weights of interest $w^{-}(T_i) = w^{-}(T_j)$ for two such trees must be the same because the term $W_{ij}$ in $w(T_i)$ and $W_{ji}$ in $w(T_j)$, which would change during the edge flip, have been factored out in $w^-(T_i)$ and $w^-(T_j)$.
-As a result, flipping the edge $i \leftarrow j$ does not affect the equality of edge weights between the left and right hand sides of Equation \ref{eqexpsums}.
+As a result, flipping the edge $j \rightarrow i$ or $i \rightarrow j$ does not affect the equality of edge weights between the left and right hand sides of Equation \ref{eqexpsums}.
 We can therefore establish the desired one-to-one correspondence between the terms on both sides of Equation \ref{eqexpsums}, implying equality.